Martin Luther King, Jr.

 Overview

-Join Active Minds for a look at the life and legacy of Dr. Martin Luther King, Jr. We will trace Dr. King’s rise to prominence from a Southern Baptist pastor to Nobel Prize winner and leader of the civil rights movement.
+Join Active Minds for a look at the life and legacy of Dr. Martin Luther King, Jr. We will trace Dr. King’s rise to prominence from a Baptist pastor to Nobel Prize winner and leader of the civil rights movement.
 We will examine how Dr. King’s efforts impacted history and how his ideas continue to influence our society today.

 Key Lecture Points

-Exploration Questions
+Discussion Questions

-• What were the factors that led King to become the central leader in the Civil Rights movement?
+- What were the factors that led King to become the central leader in the Civil Rights movement?

-• What are your memories of the Civil Rights Movement and the role that King played in it?
+- What are your memories of the Civil Rights Movement and the role that King played in it?

-• Do you think the status of disadvantaged populations in our society would be different today if King had not been assassinated?
-If so, how
+- Do you think the status of disadvantaged populations in our society would be different today if King had not been assassinated?
+If so, how?

 More to Explore